 (ii) negative SCUCSignChangea,h

-(3) in the event that the transmission facility that is the contingency element for constraint a was modeled as out-of-service in the most recent auction in which TCCs valid in hour h were sold and that transmission facility returns to service for hour h of the Day-Ahead Market, FLOWa,h,TCC Auction shall be equal to the Energy flow, in MWh, on the monitored transmission facility of binding constraint a for the contingency resulting in the highest flows on the monitored transmission facility of constraint a in the most recent auction in which TCCs valid in hour h were sold, which Energy flow shall be calculated using the set of injections and withdrawals that corresponds to the set of TCCs and Grandfathered Rights represented in the solution to that auction (including those pre-existing TCCs and Grandfathered Rights represented as fixed injections and withdrawals in that auction) and using Shift Factors from a simulated run of SCUC as first set forth in this definition of FLOWa,h,TCC Auction
+(3) in the event that the transmission facility that is the contingency element for constraint a was modeled as out-of-service for the month that contains hour h in the most recent auction in which TCCs valid in hour h were sold and that transmission facility returns to service for hour h of the Day-Ahead Market, FLOWa,h,TCC Auction shall be equal to the Energy flow, in MWh, on the monitored transmission facility of binding constraint a for the contingency resulting in the highest flows on the monitored transmission facility of constraint a for the month that contains hour h in the most recent auction in which TCCs valid in hour h were sold, which Energy flow shall be calculated using the set of injections and withdrawals that corresponds to the set of TCCs and Grandfathered Rights represented for the month that contains hour h in the solution to that auction (including those pre-existing TCCs and Grandfathered Rights represented as fixed injections and withdrawals in that auction) and using Shift Factors from a simulated run of SCUC as first set forth in this definition of FLOWa,h,TCC Auction

 (4) in the event that a simulated run of SCUC does not produce Shift Factors to calculate FLOWa,h,TCC Auction, FLOWa,h,TCC Auction shall be equal to:

-(i) the Energy flow on constraint a as determined in the most recent auction in which TCCs valid in hour h were sold, multiplied by
+(i) the Energy flow on constraint a as determined for the month that contains hour h in the most recent auction in which TCCs valid in hour h were sold, multiplied by

 (ii) OPF/SCUCAdjusta

-UprateDeratea,h = Zero, except that in the event of a Qualifying DAM Uprating or Qualifying DAM Derating for constraint a in hour h that is included in the Reconfiguration Auction Interface Uprate/Derate Table in effect for the Reconfiguration Auction in which TCCs valid in hour h were sold (or if no Reconfiguration Auction was held for TCCs valid in hour h, then the Centralized TCC Auction Interface Uprate/Derate Table in effect for the last Centralized TCC Auction), UprateDeratea,h shall equal the interface uprating or derating impact reflected in such table.
-Notwithstanding the definition above, UprateDeratea,h shall always equal zero in the event that the monitored transmission facility for binding constraint a in the Day-Ahead Market was modeled as out-of-service in the most recent auction in which TCCs valid in hour h were sold and that transmission facility returns to service for hour h.
+UprateDeratea,h = Zero, except that in the event of a Qualifying DAM Uprating or Qualifying DAM Derating for constraint a in hour h that is included for the month that contains hour h in the Reconfiguration Auction Interface Uprate/Derate Table in effect for the last Reconfiguration Auction in which TCCs valid in hour h were sold (or if no Reconfiguration Auction was held for TCCs valid in hour h, then the Centralized TCC Auction Interface Uprate/Derate Table in effect for the last Centralized TCC Auction held for TCCs valid in hour h), UprateDeratea,h shall equal the interface uprating or derating impact reflected in such table.
+Notwithstanding the definition above, UprateDeratea,h shall always equal zero in the event that the monitored transmission facility for binding constraint a in the Day-Ahead Market was modeled as out-of-service for the month that contains hour h in the most recent auction in which TCCs valid in hour h were sold and that transmission facility returns to service for hour h.

-UnsoldCapacitya,h,RA = Zero, except that if ShadowPricea,h * (FLOWa,h,DAM – FLOWa,h,TCCAuction) + (UprateDeratea,h * SCUCSignChangea,h) is less than zero, then UnsoldCapacitya,h,RA shall be equal to the lesser of (1) the amount of transmission Capacity for constraint a that was available for sale in the most recent auction in which TCCs valid in hour h were sold but which transmission Capacity was not sold; or (2) the absolute value of (FLOWa,h,DAM – FLOWa,h,TCCAuction) + (UprateDeratea,h * SCUCSignChangea,h).
+UnsoldCapacitya,h,RA = Zero, except that if ShadowPricea,h * [(FLOWa,h,DAM – FLOWa,h,TCCAuction) + (UprateDeratea,h * SCUCSignChangea,h)] is less than zero, then UnsoldCapacitya,h,RA shall be equal to the lesser of (1) the amount of transmission Capacity for constraint a that was available for sale for the month that contains hour h in the most recent auction in which TCCs valid in hour h were sold but which transmission Capacity was not sold; or (2) the absolute value of (FLOWa,h,DAM – FLOWa,h,TCCAuction) + (UprateDeratea,h * SCUCSignChangea,h).

 SCUCSignChangea,h = 1 if ShadowPricea,h is greater than zero; otherwise, -1.

-OPF/SCUCAdjusta = 1 if the directional orientation of constraint a used by the ISO in SCUC is the same as that used by the ISO in the Optimal Power Flow program used to select winning Bids in TCC auctions; otherwise, -1.
+OPF/SCUCAdjusta = 1 if the directional orientation of constraint a used by the ISO in SCUC is the same as that used by the ISO in the Optimal Power Flow program used to select winning Bids for the month that contains hour h in the most recent auction in which TCCs valid in hour h were sold; otherwise, -1.